Diversity & Inclusion and Women's Initiatives

-We strive to cultivate a workplace in which each person feels included and comfortable being themselves.
-We are a collection of individuals with unique backgrounds, ideas, beliefs, and contributions, who find strength in our differences.
-We know that the varied contributions of our firm members make us stronger and our goal is to recruit, retain and promote a diverse group of lawyers, students and staff.
+We cultivate an environment in which each person is comfortable being themselves.
+We are a collection of individuals with distinct backgrounds, ideas, beliefs and contributions, who find strength in our differences.
+Our goal is to recruit, retain and promote a diverse group of lawyers, students and other firm members, as we are keenly aware that the varied perspectives and contributions of our firm members make us stronger together.

 Our Diversity & Inclusion Committee

-Our Diversity & Inclusion Committee is comprised of our chair, partners, associates, law students and staff.
-The Committee identifies opportunities to strengthen our diversity and inclusion efforts and works to realize those opportunities.
-Our current efforts focus on recruiting, mentoring and sponsorship, engagement and advancement, and community involvement.
+Our Diversity & Inclusion Committee identifies opportunities to strengthen our diversity and inclusion efforts and works to realize those opportunities.
+Our focus is on recruiting, mentoring and sponsorship, engagement and advancement, and community involvement.
 Our goal is to foster an inclusive environment where we celebrate and value the diversity of our people.

 Recent Initiatives Include:

-- We are a founding member of the Law Firm Diversity and Inclusion Network (LFDIN), a Canadian law firm initiative dedicated to the promotion of diversity and inclusiveness within the legal profession, and an original signatory to its Statement of Principles.
+- Law Firm Diversity and Inclusion Network (LFDIN) - We are a founding member of this Canadian law firm initiative dedicated to the promotion of diversity and inclusiveness within the legal profession, and an original signatory to its Statement of Principles.

-- We provide summer placements for Law in Action Within Schools (LAWS) high school students and ensure they have a meaningful and rewarding summer experience in a legal environment.
+- Law in Action Within Schools (LAWS) - We are an avid supporter of LAWS and in recent years, have provided summer placements for high school students to ensure they have a meaningful and rewarding summer experience in a legal environment.

-- We provide unconscious bias training for all recruitment teams.
+- We provide unconscious bias training for all recruitment teams and mentors (both at the student and associate levels).

 Recent Sponsorships Include: